Sottti/Watch/README.md

 ## Videos

-Included in the app as well, you can find my thoughts about different aspects of the app [here](TODO) .
+Included in the app as well, you can find my thoughts about different aspects of the app here (coming).

 ## Run Tests